 Impact of Foreign Currency Exchange Rates on Reported Results of Operations.
 Historically, a portion of our revenues and greater than the majority of our operating expenses and costs of sales have been denominated in non-U.S. currencies, principally the Korean won, and we expect that this will remain true in the future.
 Because we report our results of operations in U.S. dollars converted from our non-U.S. revenues and expenses based on monthly average exchange rates, changes in the exchange rate between the Korean won and the U.S. dollar could materially impact our reported results of operations and distort period to period comparisons.
 In particular, because of the difference in the amount of our consolidated revenues and expenses that are in U.S. dollars relative to Korean won, depreciation in the U.S. dollar relative to the Korean won could result in a material increase in reported costs relative to revenues, and therefore could cause our profit margins and operating income (loss) to appear to decline materially, particularly relative to prior periods.
 The converse is true if the U.S. dollar were to appreciate relative to the Korean won.
 Moreover, our foreign currency gain or loss would be affected by changes in the exchange rate between the Korean won and the U.S. dollars.
-As of June 30, 2017, the outstanding intercompany loans balances including accrued interests between our Korean subsidiary and our Dutch subsidiary were \$671 million.
-This amount included a newly executed intercompany loan of \$75 million during the first quarter of 2017, which was used to transfer a portion of the net proceeds from the offering of the Exchangeable Notes from our Luxembourg subsidiary to our Dutch subsidiary, and then to our Korean subsidiary.
+As of March 31, 2018, the outstanding intercompany loans balances including accrued interests between our Korean subsidiary and our Dutch subsidiary were \$677.7 million.
+This amount included an intercompany loan of \$75 million executed during the first quarter of 2017, which was used to transfer a portion of the net proceeds from the offering of the Exchangeable Notes from our Luxembourg subsidiary to our Dutch subsidiary.
 As a result of such foreign currency fluctuations, it could be more difficult to detect underlying trends in our business and results of operations.
-In addition, to the extent that fluctuations in currency exchange rates cause our results of operations or the expectations of our i
+In addition, to the extent that fluctuations in currency exchange rates cause our results of operations of our investors, the trading price of our stock could be adverse